 Nestled between Guatemala, Honduras and the Pacific Ocean, El Salvador is the smallest country in Central America at a little over 8,000 square miles.
 Relatively speaking, that’s somewhere between the sizes of Delaware and Massachusetts.
 It’s also the most densely populated Central American nation, but that distinction only brings the total population up to about six million (20% of whom, according to the CIA World Factbook, live abroad).
 Without much size and manpower (among other things), the country has remained relatively elusive on the world stage.

 But domestically, small has its benefits.
 El Salvador has been referred to more than once as “the 45-minute country” because everything within its borders is no more than a 45-minute drive away.
-The urban treasures of capital San Salvador, the beaches of La Libertad, the small-time charm of Suchitoto, Mayan ruins like Joya de Cerén, volcanic craters like El Boquerón (whose peak offers views of about 2/3 of the country on a clear day), sea turtle releasing—none is more than 45 minutes-one hour away from any other.
+The urban treasures of capital San Salvador, the beaches of La Libertad, the small-time charm of Suchitoto, Mayan ruins like Joya de Cerén, volcanic craters like El Boquerón (whose peak offers views of about 2/3 of the country on a clear day), sea turtle releasing—none is more than 45 minutes to an hour from any other.
 It’s a diverse place, and its size makes it all that much more accessible.

 3. Direct flights to San Salvador from the U.S. (and Canada)